Kintyre/ksconf/docs/source/install.rst

    pip install argcomplete
    echo 'eval "$(register-python-argcomplete ksconf)"' >> ~/.bashrc

-(Currently unavaiable for Splunk APP installs; not because it can't work, but because it's not documented or tested yet.
+(Currently for Splunk APP installs; not because it can't work, but because it's not documented or tested yet.
 Pull request welcome.)

 Requirements
 ------------